Positive-Future/positive-future.github.io/content/en/pages/sab.md

   '5':
     firstname: Fabienne
     lastname: Goux-Baudiment
-    bio: CEO of proGective SAS -center of study, research and consulting in foresight.
-      A futurist by training (sociologist) and by profession, she has chaired the World Futures Studies Federation and the Société Française de Prospective.
-She is particularly interested in deep thinking, disruptive innovation, the 'Great Transition' and decisional desilotage.
-She is an associate professor in foresight at the Institut des Sciences et des Techniques de l'Ingénieur d'Angers and a researcher.
+    bio: Doctor in Human and Social Foresight (HSS), she founded proGective - a study, research and consultancy center in foresight in 1995, chaired the World Futures Studies Federation and the French Society for Foresight and held the chair of Foresight, Innovation and Intangible Capital at Polytech Angers as associate professor.
+An international speaker, her research, after the “Great Transition”, is now focused on the X.0 development model
   '6':
     firstname: Jean
     lastname: Haëntjens